Jayapura: Geography and climate

 Looking east to Yos Sudarso Bay, showing the floating village of Tobati (left) and Engros (right), just to the south of Jayapura.

 The topography of Jayapura varies from valleys to hills, plateaus, and mountains up to 700 m above sea level.
 Jayapura overlooks the Yos Sudarso Bay.
-Jayapura is about 94000 hectare in area, and is divided into five districts.
+Jayapura is about 83548 hectare in land area, and is divided into five districts.
 Around 30% of the area is inhabited, with the remainder consisting of a rough terrain, swamps, and protected forest.

+The district of Muara Tami, which covers the eastern half (52.4%) of the city's area, up to the national border with Papua New Guinea, is relatively unpopulated with only 4.6% of the population, and serves as an outlet for the Tami River ("Muara Tami" means "mouth of the Tami") and other rivers originating in Keerom Regency to the south and emptying into the Pacific to the north.
+It comprises the administrative villages of Holtekam (in the northwest and thus closest to the urban area of Jayapura city), Kampung Mosso (in the east, bordering on Papua New Guinea), Koya Barat, Koya Tengah, Koya Timur, Skow Mabo, Skow Sae and Skow Yambe, of which Koya Barat and Koya Timur have the status of urban kelurahan and the others are classed as rural desa.

 Jayapura has a tropical rainforest climate (Af) with heavy rainfall year-round.